 Whether you choose to order a custom length strip, or make in-field length modifications, precise strip measurements are critical in the overall performance and appearance of the LED light source.
-Read on to find out of what importance cut points play in any successful architectural LED lighting design.

 Linear LED strips can come in reels anywhere from 16' to 1000' in length and can modified in-field by hand to the desired length using standard scissors along the indicated cut lines or solder points.
 These marked cut lines are what's known as "cut points".

 In the manufacturing process, LED diodes are mounted on a substrate that house the electronics (diodes) and power (resistors).
 On the underside, a double face tape is adhered to the back of the substrate for ease of mounting - thus the common name of "tape" for the product.